rpatton4/TechnicalNotesProject/Writerside/topics/Dev-Machine-Setup.md

 Note that the above is what was created when Homebrew was used to install the Git prompt, just edited to keep the same bash prompt.

+## Git Ignore
+See the note on Git Ignore File for detailed instructions